RedouaneBALI/ChampionsDraw/README.md

-Quick project to implement the algorithm used for the UFA Champion's League 2024/2025 draw.
+Quick project to implement the algorithm used for the UEFA Champion's League 2024/2025 draw.
 => 36 teams split in 4 pots
 => Each team has to play randomly 2 opponents of each pots => A club cannot play against another club of its country